 - Dedifferentiated chordoma (< 1% of chordomas): a biphasic tumor composed of a chordoma, NOS + high grade sarcomatous transformation (usually high grade undifferentiated pleomorphic sarcoma or osteosarcoma); poor prognosis

-- Chordoma periphericum is primarily in soft tissue and is very rare
+- Chordoma periphericum is a primary soft tissue chordoma and is very rare

 - Typically involves the clivus, sacrococcygeal bones or vertebrae